linkarzu/linkarzu.github.io/_posts/2024-macos-workflow/0003-240115-brew-multiple-apps/2024-01-15-brew-multiple-apps.md

 ## Install multiple apps using brew

 - The **Brewfile** is a list of apps/packages installed by Homebrew

+### How to generate a Brewfile

 - To generate the **Brewfile**, use the `brew bundle dump` command
 - You don't need to generate this file, is just an example in case you need to generate the Brewfile in the future

 ```bash
 mkdir -p /tmp/brew-dump-test